kevinveenbirkenbach/cymais/roles/pc-streaming-tools/README.md

 This role primarily focuses on installing OBS Studio, but you can customize it by adding additional streaming or video recording tools as per your requirements.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more streaming tools or enhancing the existing setup, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more streaming tools or enhancing the existing setup, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the streaming capabilities of this role are highly welcome.